-Regarding the analysis of the factors associated with aflatoxins, many factors showed a strong relationship with aflatoxin; this study revealed that only concentrated feed positively impacts aflatoxin, and its increased aflatoxin is about six times more than roughage (Table 4).
-These results partially support those who reported concentrated feed has increased aflatoxin seven times more and disagree with them regarding education level, gender, feed storage, and type of roughages; these factors showed none of them have a positive effect on aflatoxin contents.
+strong relationship with aflatoxin.
+This study showed that only concentrated feed positively impacts aflatoxin, and its aflatoxin content is about six times more than roughage (Table 4).
+These results partially support those who reported that concentrated feed has increased aflatoxin seven times more and disagree with those regarding education level, gender, feed storage, and type of roughages.
+None of these factors had a positive effect on aflatoxin content.

-Aflatoxin AFM1 was found in 69.2% of raw milk samples with contamination levels from 6.14 to $10.02\mu g/kg$ with a mean of $7.31\mu g/kg$ . these results disagree with those recorded in Albania, which showed about 0.022 to $1\mu g/kg$ of AFM1 in milk [21].
-A study in the Amazon region found AFM1 of about 0.06 $\mu g/kg$ , less than these results [22].
-These differences are related to feed, weather, and animal physiological status the concentration of AFM1 in milk was higher during the early period and decreased during the latter portion of lactation stage in dairy cows.
-All of the tested local cheese Dangke samples were free from aflatoxin AFM1, which might be due to the method of cheese processing that used the natural plant enzyme papain, which was extracted from the papaya tree as a coagulant.
+Aflatoxin AFM1 was found in 69.2% of raw milk samples with contamination levels from 6.14 to 10.02 μg/kg with a mean of 7.31 μg/kg.
+These results disagree with those recorded in Albania, which showed about 0.022 to 1 μg/kg of AFM1 in milk [21].
+A study in the Amazon region found AFM1 of about 0.06 μg/kg, which is less than our results [22].
+These differences are related to feed, weather, and animal physiological status as the concentration of AFM1 in milk was higher during the early lactation period and decreased during the late lactation stage in dairy cows.
+All of the tested local cheese Dangke samples were free from aflatoxin AFM1, which might be due to the method of cheese processing that uses the natural plant enzyme papain extracted from the papaya tree as a coagulant.
 This finding disagrees with many researchers reporting the presence of AFM1 in different kinds of cheese fields [23, 24].

 Regarding HACCP, these results identified many critical points and risks inside the farm that affect the quality of milk and, subsequently, the health of both animals and humans.
 Cows' udder contained high Aspergillus spp. followed by cage floor, milker hands, milk cans, and cheese worker hands.
 All of these are critical control points, and it is possible to control them to minimize the magnitude of biological and chemical hazard risks in the food supply chain and ensure food safety by implementing good management practices in dairy farms.
-The point is that milk quality starts from it until the final product.
+The point is that milk quality starts from milking until the final product.
 Many studies have been conducted on implementing the HACCP program in dairy companies and dairy products [25].

-In conclusion, the present results of this study elucidated that contamination of the farm environment by a high incidence of mycotoxigenic fungi, especially in cow's udder, cage floor, water, milker hands, milk cans, and cheese worker hands, which represented in Aspergillus spp. it was isolated and observed.
-Considerable levels of contamination by aflatoxins AFB1 and AFM1 in animal feeds and milk were recorded; concentrated feed type was the significant factor associated with the high prevalence of aflatoxin contamination levels.
-Moreover, all positive feed and milk samples are subject to Indonesian legislation.
-Still, it's essential to focus on implementing good practices for all feed production from the field during cultivation, harvest, transport, processing, storage, and feeding procedures.
+In conclusion, the results of the present study indicated the high contamination of the farm environment by mycotoxigenic fungi, especially in cow's udder, cage floor, water, milker hands, milk cans, and cheese worker hands, especially Aspergillus spp.
+Considerable levels of contamination by aflatoxins AFB1 and AFM1 in animal feeds and milk were recorded.
+We found that concentrated feed type was significantly associated with high aflatoxin contamination levels.
+All positive feed and milk samples are subject to Indonesian legislation.
+It is essential to focus on implementing good practices for feed production from the field during cultivation, harvest, transport, processing, storage, and feeding procedures.

-The farmers should be trained and increase their awareness and knowledge about the health risks of aflatoxin for their animals and humans, and how to control and manage it by implanting the HACCP program, in addition to adopting hygiene and cleaning of milker hands, farm floor and cow udder and sanitation before and after milking to reduce contamination levels and produce clean milk.
-Therefore, further research and investigations are needed about aflatoxigenic fungi in dairy farms and their feed and produced milk to give more consideration to one health program strategy.
+The farmers should be trained and educated about the health risks of aflatoxin for their animals and humans, and how to control and manage by implanting the HACCP program, in addition to adopting hygiene practices and cleaning milker hands, farm floor, and cow udder and sanitation before and after milking to reduce contamination levels and produce clean milk.
+Therefore, further research and investigations are needed on aflatoxigenic fungi in dairy farms and their feed and produced milk to provide a more comprehensive approach to one health program strategy.